nikolasburk/magic-relay-mutations/relay-mutations.md

 The last piece, `rangeBehaviors`, specifies whether we want to _append_ or _prepend_ the new node.

-Sending the mutation is as simple as calling `commitUpdate` on the `relay` prop that is injected to each component that is wrapped with a `Relay.Container`:
+Executing the mutation is as simple as calling `commitUpdate` on the `relay` prop that is injected to each component that is wrapped with a `Relay.Container`:

 ```
 _sendCreatePokemonMutation = () => {
   const createPokemonMutation = new CreatePokemonMutation({
     viewerId: this.props.viewer.id,
-    pokemonName: this.state.pokemonName,
+    name: this.state.pokemonName,
-    pokemonUrl: this.state.pokemonUrl,
+    url: this.state.pokemonUrl,
   })
   this.props.relay.commitUpdate(createPokemonMutation)
 }